Date delivered: Aug. 28, 2018

 9News, meanwhile, details where Stapleton was when he missed many of the meetings or portions of them, and notes that often, a deputy attended the meetings in his place.

-About the messenger: Good Jobs Colorado is a state level super PAC affiliated with the Democratic Governors Association.
+Good Jobs Colorado is a state level super PAC affiliated with the Democratic Governors Association.
 It supports Democrat Jared Polis and opposes Republican Walker Stapleton in the 2018 Colorado gubernatorial contest.